payloadcms/website/README.md

 ### License

-The Payload CMS website is available as open source under the terms of the [MIT license](https://github.com/payloadcms/website/blob/main/LICENSE).
+The Payload website is available as open source under the terms of the [MIT license](https://github.com/payloadcms/website/blob/main/LICENSE).